Skip to content ↓

 Policy:

 Within the humanities subjects, we foster a sense of interest and pride in British values and what it means to be British.
+The humanities subjects are well placed to support students’ understanding of the British values.

 British Values in humanities will enable students to